|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

-Arrive at Mohammed V Airport in Casablanca, where you are met and transferred to our hotel in the city.
+Arrive at Mohammed V Airport in Casablanca, where you are met and transferred to our hotel.
 Our tour leader will greet you at a welcome meeting before our group dinner.
-Overnight in Casablanca.

-Fez, the oldest of the imperial cities, is the symbolic heart of Morocco and a UNESCO World Heritage Site.
-We explore the medieval Medina, where narrow winding alleys and covered bazaars offer every conceivable type of craft workshop, market, restaurant and mosque, all surrounded by magnificent old stone walls.
+Fes, the oldest of the imperial cities, is the symbolic heart of Morocco and a UNESCO World Heritage Site.
+We explore the medieval Medina, where narrow winding alleys and covered bazaars offer every conceivable type of craft workshop, markets, restaurants and mosques, all surrounded by magnificent old stone walls.
 Our stroll through this ancient labyrinth highlights the color and activity of Moroccan souks (markets).

 Our day begins with a morning trip across the Middle Atlas Mountains and the beautiful cedar trees that cover their slopes.
 In the afternoon, we reach the Ziz Valley with its magnificent gorges.

-We travel west along the "Road of a Thousand Kasbahs", stopping to explore Kasbah Saad, which is 200 years old.
+We travel west along the "Road of a Thousand Kasbahs", stopping to explore Kasbah Ait Youl (Saad), which is 200 years old.
 After exploring, we join a local family for mint tea.